 Rolette County Public Health will work to decrease underage drinking through understanding the unique risk factors and behaviors in each of the communities we serve.
 Through building relationships in each community we will gain a better understanding of the specific needs of each community.
-Currently, RCPHD has begun to implement several evidence-based strategies through the PFS grant with plans to carry out more in the coming years.
+Currently, RCPHD has begun to implement several evidence-based strategies through the Community Grant with plans to carry out more in the coming years.

-The Partnership for Success (PFS) grant is a federally funded grant program administered by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+is a federally funded grant program administered by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 This grant requires states to use the successful evidence-based prevention systems and structures put in place through their completed Strategic Prevention Framework State Incentive Grant (SPF SIG).